writethedocs/www/docs/conf/portland/2023/welcome-wagon.rst

 -  If you are going on the `Write the Docs hike on Saturday <https://www.writethedocs.org/conf/portland/2023/outing/>`__, be sure to bring appropriate hiking clothes and shoes.
 This time of year, the Pacific Northwest tends to be muddy or raining with occasional swaths of blue skies.
 Layering is usually the way to go.

 What will I eat?
 ~~~~~~~~~~~~~~~~

--  Snacks are provided for you on conference days.
--  Coffee, tea, and water are always available in the Library/Astoria Room.
+-  Snacks, coffee, tea, and water are provided on conference days in the Library/Astoria Room.
 Bring a water bottle to make it easier for you to stay hydrated.
 -  Food is available in restaurants in and around Revolution Hall. `Explore Portland's amazing food scene <https://www.writethedocs.org/conf/portland/2023/visiting/>`__.
 Invite someone you just met to join you!
 If you are invited to dinner, say yes!
 Making connections over dinner is a great way to get to know more people.

 Where should I sit?
 ~~~~~~~~~~~~~~~~~~~